What controls star formation in the central 500 pc of the Galaxy?: Discussion

 \subsection{Summary}

-{We find that the reduction of the star formation rate in the Central Molecular Zone of the Milky Way {with respect to density-dependent ($N>1$) star formation relations} can be explained by the inhibition of star formation on both global and local scales. \begin{enumerate} \item Star formation could be episodic due to gas instabilities or variations in the gas inflow along the Galactic bar, with the present state of the CMZ corresponding to a near-minimum in the episodicity. (\S\ref{sec:episodic}) \item The geometry of the CMZ may limit cloud lifetimes by dynamical heating, implying lower SFEs, but the phase-space distribution of gas in the CMZ is too uncertain to either confirm or rule out this scenario. (\S\ref{sec:shocks}) \item Crucially, the high turbulent pressure in the CMZ increases the critical density threshold for star formation orders of magnitude beyond the \citet{lada10} threshold, and hence substantially decreases the SFR with respect to such a threshold. (\S\ref{sec:turb}) To first order, this explains why the CMZ \citep{longmore13} and its constituent clouds \citep{longmore12,kauffmann13} are presently not efficiently forming stars.
-We discuss the possible mechanisms for driving the turbulence below. \end{enumerate} Interestingly, the density threshold implied by turbulent pressure for solar neighbourhood conditions is $n\sim10^4~{\rm cm}^{-3}$, which coincides with the \citet{lada10} threshold (see \S\ref{sec:localobs} and \S\ref{sec:turb}).
-This agreement theoretically supports the fact that a universal, fixed density threshold for star formation is ruled out by the observations.
-Second-order effects that could work in conjunction with turbulence are a weak magnetic confinement of the ISM, which would narrow the density PDF (\S\ref{sec:localobs}), as well as an underproduction of massive stars due to a possibly bottom-heavy IMF (\S\ref{sec:imf}).}
+We find that processes on both global and local scales may play a role in the reduction of the star formation rate in the Central Molecular Zone of the Milky Way with respect to density-dependent ($N>1$ in equation~\ref{eq:sflaw}) star formation relations. \begin{enumerate} \item The gas by itself is not strongly self-gravitating and is held together by the stellar potential, which may slow the rate at which gas clouds can become gravitationally unstable. (\S\ref{sec:surfacethr}) \item Star formation could be episodic due to a gradual build-up of dense gas by spiral instabilities and its rapid consumption once the density threshold for gravitational instability is reached.
+Alternatively, variations in the gas inflow rate along the Galactic bar could play a role.
+In both cases, the present state of the CMZ corresponds to a near-minimum in the SFR. (\S\ref{sec:episodic}) \item Crucially, the high turbulent pressure in the CMZ increases the volume density threshold for star formation to $n_{\rm crit}\ga3\times10^7~{\rm cm}^{-3}$, which is orders of magnitude beyond the \citet{lada10} threshold derived empirically for the solar neighbourhood, and hence substantially decreases the SFR with respect to such an empirical threshold. (\S\ref{sec:turb}) To first order, this explains why the CMZ \citep{longmore13} and many of its constituent clouds \citep{longmore12,kauffmann13} are presently not efficiently forming stars.
+We discuss the possible mechanisms for driving the turbulence below. \end{enumerate} Interestingly, the volume density threshold implied by turbulent pressure for solar-neighbourhood conditions is $n\sim10^4~{\rm cm}^{-3}$, which coincides with the \citet{lada10} threshold (see \S\ref{sec:localobs} and \S\ref{sec:turb}).
+This agreement theoretically supports the idea that a universal, fixed density threshold for star formation is ruled out by the observations, and that the empirical threshold reflects the solar-neighbourhood value of an environmentally dependent threshold.